cvxgrp/pymde/README.md

 What sets PyMDE apart from other embedding libraries is that it provides a simple but general framework for embedding, called _Minimum-Distortion Embedding_ (MDE).
 With MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.
-Unlike most other popular embedding methods, PyMDE can also compute embeddings that satisfy some constraints, such as having uncorrelated feature columns.
 PyMDE is competitive in runtime with more specialized embedding methods.
 With a GPU, it can be even faster.